 c) Wireless numbers will not be shared or sold to third parties, affiliates, or any other business outside of SBT, unless permitted hereunder, permitted by Users, or required by law.
 Any information collected as part of a communication campaign opt-in process, or by any other method SBT collects information, will not be shared or sold to third-parties outside of SBT unless required to do so by law or when permissible under this Section.
 Wireless numbers will not be shared or sold for marketing purposes.

-d) If SBT or all SBT’s assets are acquired, either by merger, acquisition, or sale, SBT may transfer our Users’ Personal Information to purchaser, partners, or acquirers.
+d) If SBT or all SBT’s assets are acquired, either by merger, acquisition, or sale, SBT may transfer our Users’ Personal Information to purchasers, Customers, or acquirers.
 Otherwise, we will not share Personal Information with any third-party except to our service providers as required to provide SBT Services to User, required to do so by law, or when otherwise described or permissible under this Section or the Agreement.

 A.6.
 Process of Reviewing/Changing Information.
 If a User, at any time, would like to change any information that SBT has, the User can contact SBT by telephone, email, or the User can access its online account, if applicable, and review and/or change any relevant information.